mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/securing-your-cluster/index.md

 Access to the admin zone is controlled by Admin Router.

-HTTP requests incoming to your DC/OS cluster are proxied through Admin Router (using [Nginx](http://nginx.org) with [OpenResty](https://openresty.org) at its core).
+HTTP requests incoming to your DC/OS cluster are proxied through Admin Router (using [Nginx&trade;](http://nginx.org) with [OpenResty&reg;](https://openresty.org) at its core).
 Admin Router denies access to most HTTP endpoints for unauthenticated requests.
 In order for a request to be authenticated, it must present a valid authentication token in its Authorization header.
 A token can be obtained by going through the authentication process.
 See the [Security documentation](/mesosphere/dcos/2.0/security/) for more information.

 Authenticated users are authorized to perform any actions in their cluster.
 There is currently no fine-grained access control in DC/OS besides having access or not having access to services.

 #### Steps for securing Admin Router

 By default, Admin Router will permit unencrypted HTTP traffic.
-This is not considered secure, and you must provide a valid TLS certificate and redirect all HTTP traffic to HTTPS to properly secure access to your cluster.
+This is not considered secure, and you must provide a valid TLS certificate and redirect all HTTP traffic to HTTPS to secure access to your cluster properly.
 After you have a valid TLS certificate, install the certificate on each master.
 Copy the certificate and private key to a well known location, such as under `/etc/ssl/certs`.

-If you run HAProxy in front of Admin Router, you should secure the communication between them.
+If you run HAProxy&reg; in front of Admin Router, you should secure the communication between them.
 For information about securing your communication, see the [documentation](/mesosphere/dcos/2.0/security/ent/tls-ssl/haproxy-adminrouter/).

 ## Private zone